haslab/ifta/src/main/scala/ifta/reo/readme.md

 ### Replicator

 The `replicator` connector consists of an input `i` and two or more outputs `o1,o2,...`.
 In its standard behavior it synchronizes all inputs with the output port, i.e., they all must execute atomically.
-It accepts that any of its inputs is missing, in which case only the inputs that are present are synchonized with the output.
+If any of its inputs is missing, only the inputs that are present are synchonized with the output.
 In addition, if the output is missing, it behaves as a `syndrain` synchronizing the execution of all the inputs that are present.

 It can be specified as follows
 ```scala